CrystalW11/C_-Sharp_Notes/03-Add Logic To C# Console Applications/04-Iterate Through a Code Block Using the for Statement/02-Create and Configure for iteration loops/Create and Configure for iteration loops.md

      You can use the Windows Start menu (or equivalent resource for another OS) to open Visual Studio Code.

 2. On the Visual Studio Code **File** menu, select **Open Folder**.

+3. In the **Open Folder** dialog, navigate to the Windows Desktop folder.

+     If you have different folder location where you keep code projects, you can use that folder location instead.
+For this training, the important thing is to have a location that’s easy locate and remember.

+4. In the **Open Folder** dialog, select **Select Folder**.

+     If you see a security dialog asking if you trust the authors, select **Yes**.

+5. On the Visual Studio Code **Terminal** menu, select **New Terminal**.

+     Notice that a command prompt in the Terminal panel displays the folder path for the current folder.
+For example:

+     ```
+     C:\Users\someuser\Desktop>
+     ```